zengbing15/lumos_doc/docs/introduction/intro.md

 ---
 id: intro
-title: Overview
+title: What is Lumos?
-sidebar_label: Overview
+sidebar_label: Lumos Overview
 ---
 Lumos is an open-source framework that was developed by the Nervos Developer Tools team for building Nervos CKB DApps. <!--The framework is developed by using JavaScript and TypeScript in NodeJs environment.-->

 All the DApps running on CKB separate functionally into two parts: computation and verification, according to the programming model of CKB.
 For more information about the CKB programming model, see [CKB whitepaper](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md).

-The desktop applications or web server applications that run in the Node.js environment and serve as the off-chain computation part can be developed on top of Lumos.
+The <!--desktop applications or web server--> applications that run in the Node.js environment and serve as the **off-chain computation** part can be developed on top of Lumos.

 > Lumos enables to free the DApp developers from most of the hassles for dealing with CKB.
 So the developers can focus on the specific logic in the DApps.